cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

   and unzip them by unzipping (programmatically).
 The user is free to unzip these thenskves abd recover easily readable text files defining the session.

-TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER (prioritized):
+TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

 1. Persist notes and parameter field texts.
 1. Add more standard controls to the data loader.